-The following is a guest post by Benjamin Lee.
+The following is a guest post by Benjamin Lee about becoming financially independent.
 If you’d like to contribute a guest post to Money Q&A, check out our guest posting guidelines.

 With the way the job market is, relying on a single income stream just doesn’t cut it anymore.
 In fact, with mounting debt and stagnating wages, chances are that millennials will not have enough to retire.